Welcome to training day 4...

 Once you are comfortable with hovering forwards and backwards, now try left and right, always keeping the nose into the wind.

-Depending on how big your helicopter is you might notice it is actually easier to control when it is a couple feet in the air than when it was a few inches in the air.
+Depending on how big your helicopter is, you might notice it's actually easier to control when a couple feet in the air than when it was a few inches in the air.
 This is caused by ground effect and generally smaller RC helicopters are more susceptible to "dirty air" when close to the ground than the larger RC helicopters are.

 All set for day 5...

 Day 5 is easy breezy compared to today.